Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Xi$ mass spectrum via the QCD sum rules: QCD sum rules for the pentaquark states

-where the $s_0$ and $s_0^\prime$ are the continuum threshold parameters for the negative and positive hidden-charm-doubly-strange pentaquark states, respectively, and the $T^2$ is the Borel parameter.
+where the $s_0$ and $s_0^\prime$ are the continuum threshold parameters for the hidden-charm-doubly-strange pentaquark states with negative and positive parity, respectively; and the $T^2$ is the Borel parameter.
+The $T^2$ corresponds to the usually called Borel transformation $B_{T^2}$ with respect to the variable $P^2=-p^2$,

+where the $\Pi(p^2)$ can be any Lorentz invariant correlation functions, and the $\Delta^2$ is the corresponding lower thresholds.
 Thus we distinguish the contributions of the hidden-charm-doubly-strange pentaquark states with negative and positive parity unambiguously \cite{Wang1508-EPJC,WangHuang-EPJC-1508-12,WangZG-EPJC-1509-12,WangZG-NPB-1512-32, WangZhang-APPB}.

+The quark-hadron duality allows the correlation functions at the quark level to be equivalent to those at the hadron level within a certain energy scale \cite{Weinberg-1976}.
+The currents $J(x)$, $J_{\mu}(x)$ and $J_{\mu\nu}(x)$ might also couple potentially to the meson-baryon scattering states $\bar{D}_s\Xi_c$, $\bar{D}^*_s\Xi_c$, $\bar{D}\Omega_c$, $\bar{D}^*\Omega_c$, $J/\psi \Xi$, $\eta_c \Xi$, $\cdots$, if they have the same quantum numbers.
+Thus there are intermediate meson-baryon loops (in other words, self-energies) beyond the pole terms, direct calculations indicate that the meson-baryon scattering states alone cannot saturate the QCD sum rules, the renormalized self-energies contribute a finite imaginary part $\sqrt{p^2}\Gamma(p^2)$ to modify the dispersion relation \cite{WangZG-Review,WangZG-landau-PRD},